hi-im-phillip/spring-cert-prep/README.md

 - layered approach - layered approach to the system design means that we can introduce new parts of the system in a way for it to be transparent to the client, resulting in ability to change system without having to modify client, example of this can be introduction of application load balancer, api gateway, security layers, web application firewall without having to change client at all
 - cacheability - allows to create response for repeatable requests, without having to process them on service side, caching is introduced to improve response time and to reduce load on the service

-rest service is interoperable because:
+REST service is interoperable because:
 - access to rest service and resources available by uris is standardized and not coupled with any specific technology, allowing you to consume rest service in any technology of choice, like JavaScript, Python, Java, C++
 - data for the requested resource can be sent to client in different formats specified by the client, in case of http protocol this can be done with usage of accept header, for example accept: application/json or accept: application/xml
 - all crud operations can be handled with standardized approach, in case of restful service implemented with http protocol, standardized http methods get, put, patch, post, delete are used